carpentries/carpentrycon/Welcome_Team.md

 #### 3. CarpentryCon 2018 Volunteers

-Several conference will have volunteering opportunities at the event site, however the following volunteers will be the part of Welcome team to help you with any specific queries.
+Several conference will have volunteering opportunities at the event site, however the following volunteers will serve as a part of the Welcome Team to help you with any specific queries.

 ...from UCD